wlock20/sca2-home-exercises/1_AM/README.md

-# Day 1, Exercise AM: JavaScript Basic Training
+# Day 1: JavaScript Basic Training

 Fill in all of the functions in `drills.js`.